Oklahoma executes man who claimed self-defense in a 2001 double killing

 McALESTER, Okla.
-(AP) — Oklahoma executed a man Thursday who claimed he acted in self-defense when he shot and killed two men in Oklahoma City in 2001.
+(AP) — Oklahoma executed a man Thursday for a double killing in 2001, despite his claims of self-defense and a board’s clemency recommendation that the governor waited until the last minute to reject.

-Phillip Dean Hancock, 59, received a three-drug lethal injection at the Oklahoma State Penitentiary and was declared dead at 11:29 a.m.
-His execution went forward once Republican Gov. Kevin Stitt declined to commute his sentence, despite a clemency recommendation from the state’s Pardon and Parole Board.
+Phillip Dean Hancock, 59, received a three-drug lethal injection at the Oklahoma State Penitentiary for the killings of Robert Jett Jr. and James Lynch and was declared dead at 11:29 a.m.
+His execution went forward once Republican Gov. Kevin Stitt declined to commute his sentence.

 “I can’t imagine the anxiety that Phillip Hancock must have felt as Governor Stitt again waited until beyond the last minute to reject clemency,” the Rev. Don Heath, chair of the Oklahoma Coalition to Abolish the Death Penalty, said in a statement.

-A spokeswoman for Stitt did not immediately respond to a message seeking comment on the governor’s decision to deny clemency or why it was delayed until after the execution’s scheduled start time of 10 a.m.
+Stitt said in a statement issued hours after the execution that he made his decision after a thorough review and noted that Hancock also had claimed self-defense in a previous killing.
+The statement did not directly address why Stitt’s decision was delayed until after the execution’s scheduled start time of 10 a.m.
 The execution did not begin until after 11 a.m.

+“These are always painfully difficult decisions to make and I don’t take this responsibility lightly,” Stitt’s statement said.

 Hancock, while strapped to the gurney inside the execution chamber, thanked his legal team and reiterated his claim that the killings were in self-defense.
 He added that he hoped to be exonerated after his death.